 Re-use your finest ideas

 The more you write about a certain topic, the easier the words will flow.
 You will become a faster writer without even noticing it!
-Also, if you have a couple of fine topics, re-use them.
+Also, if you have a couple of excellent items, re-use them.
 Make sure your pieces are different, of course, but re-using the same topic is an efficient way of earning money.

 10. Don’t give up!